The MCC approaches the geometric mean of precision and recall as true negatives approach infinity: Abstract

 \section{Abstract}

 The performance of a binary classifier is described by a confusion matrix with four entries: the number of true positives (\TP{}), true negatives (\TN{}), false positives (\FP{}), and false negatives (\FN{}).
+The Matthews Correlation Coefficient (MCC), F1, and Fowlkes--Mallows (FM) scores are scalars that summarize a confusion matrix.
+Both the F1 and FM scores are based on only three of the four entries in a confusion matrix (they ignore \TN{}).
+Unlike F1 and FM, the MCC depends on all four entries of the confusion matrix, which can make it attractive in some cases.

-The Matthew's Correlation Coefficient (MCC), F1, and Fowlkes--Mallows (FM) scores are scalars that summarize a confusion matrix.
-Both the F1 and FM scores are based on only three of the four entries in the confusion matrix (they ignore \TN{}).
-In contrast, the MCC takes into account all four entries of the confusion matrix and thus can be seen as providing a more representative picture.
+However, in some open world settings, measuring the number of true negatives is not straightforward.
+Object detection is such a case because the number of candidate negative boxes is effectively unbounded.
+This motivates the question: what is the limit of the MCC as the number of true negatives tends to infinity?

-However, in object detection problems, measuring the number of true negatives is so large it is often intractable.
-Thus we ask, what happens to the MCC as the number of true negatives approaches infinity?
-This paper provides insight into the relationship between the MCC and FM score by proving that the FM-measure is equal to the limit of the MCC as the number of true negatives approaches infinity.
+Put plainly, as the true negative count grows, the MCC converges to the FM score, which is the geometric mean of precision and recall.
+This result was previously noted in the ecology literature in terms of the phi-coefficient and the Ochiai index, but we discuss it in the context of binary classifiers.
+Furthermore, we provide a full proof of the result, including a Lean formalization.
+We also briefly comment on the emerging role of LLMs in proof assistance and in locating prior work.